 I shared here about my prayer journal and how I set it up.
 You can still email me (see the contact info on my homepage here) and ask for the prayer journal download, if you’re interested.
 I’ve shared it with MANY ladies over the last year.
 The download will give you two journals – one for yourself and one to share!

 I recently received a copy of A Prayer Map for Women and found it really refreshing.
-You kind prayer requests are in more of a journal format.
+Your prayer requests are in more of a journal format.
 It’s a great tool for praying!

 Bible Plans –